hknerts/elasticsearch/SOLUTION.md

 - **Data** nodes (storage and indexing)
 - **Ingest** nodes (pipeline and pre-processing)

-Since there were only 3 nodes, i had to set the node roles one by one on the existing nodes.
-Normally, I would create a separate node group for each and manage their configurations differently.

 Each role is **isolated at the node level** for predictable performance, fault containment and resource control.
 TLS certificates are managed automatically with **Cert-Manager**, ensuring end-to-end encryption inside the cluster.

+**Note:** Since there were only 3 nodes, i had to set the node roles one by one on the existing nodes.
+Normally, I would create a separate node group for each and manage their configurations differently.

 The setup prioritizes: